Synchronization (computer science): Problems

+Overhead

+Synchronization overheads can significantly impact performance in parallel computing environments, where merging data from multiple processes can incur costs substantially higher—often by two or more orders of magnitude—than processing the same data on a single thread, primarily due to the additional overhead of inter-process communication and synchronization mechanisms.

 Hardware synchronization

 Many systems provide hardware support for critical section code.

 A single processor or uniprocessor system could disable interrupts by executing currently running code without preemption, which is very inefficient on multiprocessor systems.

 "The key ability we require to implement synchronization in a multiprocessor is a set of hardware primitives with the ability to atomically read and modify a memory location.
 Without such a capability, the cost of building basic synchronization primitives will be too high and will increase as the processor count increases.
 There are a number of alternative formulations of the basic hardware primitives, all of which provide the ability to atomically read and modify a location, together with some way to tell if the read and write were performed atomically.
 These hardware primitives are the basic building blocks that are used to build a wide variety of user-level synchronization operations, including things such as locks and barriers.
 In general, architects do not expect users to employ the basic hardware primitives, but instead expect that the primitives will be used by system programmers to build a synchronization library, a process that is often complex and tricky."
-Many modern hardware provides special atomic hardware instructions by either test-and-set the memory word or compare-and-swap contents of two memory words.
+Many modern pieces of hardware provide such atomic instructions, two common examples being: test-and-set, which operates on a single memory word, and compare-and-swap, which swaps the contents of two memory words.

-Synchronization strategies in programming languages
+Support in programming languages

-In Java, to prevent thread interference and memory consistency errors, blocks of code are wrapped into synchronized (lock_object) sections.
-This forces any thread to acquire the said lock object before it can execute the block.
-The lock is automatically released when the thread which acquired the lock, and is then executing the block, leaves the block or enters the waiting state within the block.
-Any variable updates, made by a thread in a synchronized block, become visible to other threads when they similarly acquire the lock and execute the block.
+In Java, one way to prevent thread interference and memory consistency errors, is by prefixing a method signature with the synchronized keyword, in which case the lock of the declaring object is used to enforce synchronization.
+A second way is to wrap a block of code in a synchronized(someObject){...} section, which offers finer-grain control.
+This forces any thread to acquire the lock of someObject before it can execute the contained block.
+The lock is automatically released when the thread which acquired the lock leaves this block or enters a waiting state within the block.
+Any variable updates made by a thread in a synchronized block become visible to other threads when they similarly acquire the lock and execute the block.
+For either implementation, any object may be used to provide a lock because all Java objects have an intrinsic lock or monitor lock associated with them when instantiated.